Maxpy226/Multihack/README.md

 I really recommend to download the terminal app from Microsoft for the best experience.

+You need to install Npcap to use the ipscanner and other stuff.
+You can get it here:  https://npcap.com/

+THIS PROGRAM MAY NOT WORK IF YOU USE ONEDRIVE.

 Instructions:

 How to use the Ip logger: